+Ozone penetration tests.
 An enclosure was built to test CPPR generated ozone permeability through fabric layers without the help of an external agent.
-As shown in Figure 5, the enclosure has the following components: 1) CPPR support tabs: to hold the CPPR; 2,3) top and bottom measurement holes: positioned above and below the fabric layer for access to data collecting probe; 4) air exit hole: this is connected to left open, 5) Fabric sample holder: to hold the fabric samples or cells.
+As shown in Fig. 5, the enclosure has the following components: (1) CPPR support tabs: to hold the CPPR; (2, 3) top and bottom measurement holes: positioned above and below the fabric layer for access to data collecting probe; (4) air exit hole: this is connected to left open, (5) Fabric sample holder: to hold the fabric samples or cells.
 A CPPR with the fan reactor panel was used for these studies.
 The CPPR was held using the CPPR support tabs such that the fan reactor panel positioned inside the enclosure is facing down.
 This was done to employ the flow produced by the fan reactor for pushing the ozone through the fabric layer samples.
-The fabric sample holder had a rectangular cutout with Velcro attached to attach to Velcro on the boundary of the fabric samples.
-Ozone concentrations were measured above and below the fabric layers for 5 minutes after 10 seconds of powering up the CPPRs to determine ozone permeability.
+The fabric samples.
+Ozone concentrations were measured above and below the fabric layers for 5 min after 10 s of powering up the CPPRs to determine ozone permeability.
 Measurements were averaged over the last minute of the measurement period when ozone concentrations stabilized.
 Top and bottom measurements were performed separately to avoid effect of measurement on data collection.
 The top and bottom of the enclosure was blocked to mitigate generated ozone from escaping.
 Before every experiment it was ensured that ozone levels inside the enclosure was equal to ambient ozone levels.
 Three repeats were performed for each fabric sample type.